infinitered/ignite/README.md

 - **No runtime!** This is a developer tool only, not a library you have to depend on and figure out how to upgrade
 - **An ever-expanding list of [boilerplates](./BOILERPLATES.md) and [plugins](./PLUGINS.md)** to jump-start your app
 - **An amazing [community](http://community.infinite.red)** of other Ignite / React Native developers when you need help
-- **Battle tested** and used every day by the developers at Infinite Red and thousands of developers around the world
+- **Battle-tested** and used every day by the developers at Infinite Red and thousands of developers around the world
 - **Works on macOS, Windows, and Linux** because not all React Native developers are on one platform
 - **Saves an average of two weeks** on your React Native development